 Drizzt smiled.
 "Then it's agreed."

 Drizzt nodded.
 "I don't know how such a little kitten got out here.
 I can only think that maybe coyotes or wolves got the mother and the rest of the litter, but somehow missed this little one."

 Drizzt nodded solemnly.
 He took the kitten and the milk from her.
-"Let me do that, and you go sleep for awhile."
+"Let me do that, and you go sleep for a while."

-Sometime in the middle of the night Cattie-brie felt Drizzt shaking her awake as he crawled into bed beside her.
+Sometime in the middle of the night, Cattie-brie felt Drizzt shaking her awake as he crawled into bed beside her.
 "Kitten," he said.

 "The kitten, love.
 Smokey."

-"Mmph," Cattie-brie groaned, but got out of bed anyway and stumbled towards the door to take her turn giving the kitten milk.
+"Mmph," Cattie groaned, but got out of bed anyway and stumbled toward the door to take her turn giving the kitten milk.

 Drizzt petted the kitten with one finger and smiled.

-"That's great," Drizzt said.
+"Good," Drizzt said.
 "Now we won't have to stay up with her all night anymore.
-Speaking of which, to bed, with both of you."
+Did you sleep at all?"

 "I'm not tired!"
 Zaknafein complained.